 My educational qualifications are:

-- The Little Escape in Crystal Palace (right at the heart of Crystal Palace triangle, 10 minutes from Crystal Palace Overground and easily accessible from across South East London)
+I can offer sessions on Mondays and Tuesdays at The Little Escape in Crystal Palace (right at the heart of Crystal Palace triangle, 10 minutes from Crystal Palace Overground and easily accessible from across South East London).
+Where appropriate I can also offer sessions online and by telephone.

-- Some discounted sessions available for those on low incomes, please contact me for information
+My fees £100 per session.
+Some discounted sessions are available for those on low incomes, please contact me for information.
+I am also a registered provider with Aviva and AXA/PPP.

-I also have training and experience in CBT supervision, and can offer this in the above locations.
+I also have training and experience in CBT supervision.
 Please contact me for more information.

 How To Get In Touch & What To Expect